-Read this poem by David Levine.
-The dynamic he describes is as ordinary as it is heartbreaking.
+Read this poem by Debra Nystrom.
+The dynamic she describes is as ordinary as it is heartbreaking.

 She climbs easily on the box